 3.2 Challenges Faced by Farmers Due to Increasing Salinity

-Results shown in Table 2 indicate that decreased soil productivity and loss of agricultural land (CI 400) were the most challenging items, which ranked first followed by poor government as well as organizational support (CI 379) ranked 2nd, shortage of freshwater (CI 358) ranked 3rd and need to use of extra fertilizer (CI 341) ranked 4th.
-Simultaneously, the outbreak of viral diseases, and poor linkage between community and institution were found less challenging that ranked 8th and 9th, respectively.
+Results shown in Table 2 indicate that decreased soil productivity and loss of agricultural land (CI 400) were the major challenges faced by farmers, and it was ranked 1st, followed by poor government as well as organizational support (CI 379) ranked 2nd, shortage of freshwater (CI 358) ranked 3rd and need to use of extra fertilizer (CI 341) ranked 4th.
+Simultaneously, the outbreak of viral diseases, and poor linkage between community and institution were found minor challenges faced by farmers and they were ranked 8th and 9th, respectively.

 Table 2.
 Ranking of the challenges faced by the respondents due to increasing salinity